 summer camp out programs.
 She has a wonderful knack for getting things done efficiently and is

 fantastic with the animals.
-Karley has also taken on the responsibility of Intern Coordinator and Gift Shop Manager.
+Karley has also taken on the responsibility of both Volunteer and Intern Coordinator and Events Coordinator.
 She has had the opportunity to spend several days at Wolf Park in Indiana learning wolf care techniques and receiving ideas and tips for intern recruitment and management skills from their staff.

 When not at the center, Karley works a full time job and spends time with her own dogs.